sweaver2112/Emojis-Ultimate-Compendium/README.md

 * Power tool for webmasters, developers, digital artists, and anyone who loves Emojis.
 * Web scraped from https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html for all the hottest Emojis (build script included)
 * On-the-fly Emoji metrics means you can Sort By Color, Saturation, Size, Brightness, and more
-* Smmary view available via double-click gives you all the juicy escape strings, color info, character block, categories, etc
+* Summary view available via double-click gives you ALL the juicy deets: name, average color, escape strings, character block, etc.
 * Search by name, category, and sub-category
 * Fullscreen and Mini modes